TomerFi/auto-me-bot/docs/configuration.md

 10. you don't have to specify all of the lifecycle's stages, just the ones you want.<br/>and I don't create the labels yet, so you'll have to create them.
 11. this means I'll enforce conventional titles for PRs.
 12. you can optionally configure some rules for me.<br/>[see commitlint options](https://commitlint.js.org/#/reference-rules)
+13. you can tell about users or bots you trust, and I'll automatically approve their PRs.